Ceeto209/crc-school-projects/CISP310/README.md

 # Computer Architecture and Organization
 This is an introductory course in assembly language for the Intel family of microprocessors.
+Students will write and debug programs that use control structures, subprocedures, bit operations, arrays, and interrupts.
+Upon completion of the course, students will have an increased understanding of the internal operations of computers.
 This course was formerly known as CISP 310: Assembly Language Programming for Microcomputers.